gwangcode/dfview/README.md

         CellWidth: int, sets up the initial cell width, default is 8 (char width)

-3. Control keys in the view:
+3. Control keys in the view ( press 'y' to show this help information in view() ):

     'Within a screen (right hand):',